Some Republicans are angry about Trump's prosecution yet ready to vote for someone else in 2024

 "If you dig a hole and then you have to climb out, it's going to be harder to do," Evenhouse said.
 "And that's where I think he is."

-Maintaining that Trump was unfairly targeted while other people who were found to have classified documents in their possession were treated differently requires the dismissal of key differences.
+Maintaining Trump was unfairly targeted while other people found to have classified documents in their possession were treated differently requires the dismissal of key differences.
 Most notably, President Joe Biden, former Vice President Mike Pence and others cooperated with federal officials once documents were discovered in their possession.
-Trump, according to the 37-count indictment filed in federal court in Miami, ignored a federal subpoena and tried to deceive the Justice Department about what he had.
+Trump, according to the 37-count indictment, ignored a federal subpoena and tried to deceive the Justice Department about what he had.

 Resentment over his treatment has been nurtured not just by Trump but by some conservative commentators, Republicans in Congress and White House rivals.
 Republicans who acknowledge the different circumstances have kept a lower profile.

-While the double-standard theory may have taken hold among GOP voters in the early states, it's not clear that such outrage will translate into ballots cast for Trump when voting for president begins next year.
-It's not so much that voters have lost affection for Trump, but that the turmoil has become too heavy a burden for some of them to feel he can win.
+While the double-standard theory may have taken hold among GOP voters in the early states, it's not clear that such outrage will translate into ballots for Trump when voting begins next year.
+The turmoil has become too heavy a burden for some of them to feel he can win.

 "Right now I am a Trump supporter," said 76-year-old Karen Szelest of Indian Land, South Carolina.
 "However, I think they're doing everything they can to have him not run for president of the United States.
 And I think perhaps, for the betterment of the country, I may vote for somebody else because they keep going after Trump, going after Trump, going after Trump."

-Some of the roughly 20 early-state voters interviewed this past week spent most of the time railing against what they see as that department's political agenda.
+Some of the roughly 20 early-state voters interviewed recently spent most of the time railing against what they see as that department's political agenda.

-“It makes me sick that there seems to be completely different criteria for a conservative, and especially Donald Trump," said Sue VanEe, a 68-year old retired farmer who was waiting for a friend at the same coffee shop where Evenhouse was writing.
-“Completely different.
-Like opposite.”

-Biden has said he communicated with neither the Justice Department nor the special prosecutor on any aspect of the investigation before the indictment was unsealed.

-Skepticism was pervasive among Republicans interviewed by The Associated Press after Trump appeared in federal court and, through his lawyers, entered not guilty pleas to all charges.
+Skepticism was pervasive among Republicans interviewed after Trump appeared in federal court and, through his lawyers, entered not guilty pleas to all charges.

-That mirrors a persistent split across party lines in how the case is viewed.
-An ABC News/Ipsos poll conducted last weekend found that Americans were more likely to say Trump should be charged in the documents case than those who say he should not, 48% to 35%.
+A recent ABC News/Ipsos poll found that Americans were more likely to say Trump should be charged in the documents case than those who say he should not, 48% to 35%.
 At the same time, 47% of adults believe the charges are politically motivated, compared with 37% who say they are not.

 Most Republicans, however, said he should not be charged, and 80% of them believe the charges are politically motivated, according to the ABC poll.

-Charges that she mishandled classified documents weren't pursued by the Justice Department, in part because relevant Espionage Act cases brought over the past century involved alleged efforts to obstruct justice and willful mishandling of classified information.
+The Justice Department didn't pursue charges that she mishandled classified documents, in part because relevant Espionage Act cases brought over the past century involved alleged efforts to obstruct justice and willful mishandling of classified information.
 Those factors were not at play in her case, investigators concluded.

-At a farmer's market in Bedford, New Hampshire, Tom Zapora was chatting with friends and snacking on a “tornado potato,” a spiraled, fried potato on a skewer, shortly after Trump's appearance in court.
+At a farmer's market in Bedford, New Hampshire, Tom Zapora chatted with friends while snacking on a "tornado potato" — a spiraled, fried potato on a skewer — shortly after Trump's appearance in court.

 "There's a lot of things going on there, and in my humble opinion, the current president, past presidents, have done as much if not more wrong than he has and they've kind of slid under the radar," said Zapora, a Republican who owns a moving company.